-Marketing Communications
+MKT 470 Marketing Communications

-(Prerequisite: MKT 351) Personal and mass communication approaches generated by manufacturers and intermediates or institutions toward target markets.
+(Prerequisite: MKT 351; senior standing) Personal and mass communication approaches generated by manufacturers and intermediates or institutions toward target markets.
 The design of advertising campaigns to shift consumer attitudes, to secure resellers' support and to inform, persuade, and move them to action.
 Development of copy selection and media and measurement of promotion effectiveness including evaluation of sales force.

+MKT 471 3 cr.
 Sales Force Management

-(Prerequisites: MGT 352, MKT 351) This course develops the concepts and techniques needed to identify and analyze the various decision areas faced by a sales-force manager.
+(Prerequisites: MGT 352, MKT 351; senior standing) This course develops the concepts and techniques needed to identify and analyze the various decision areas faced by a sales-force manager.
 Topics include recruiting, selecting and training the sales force; forecasting, budgeting and sales quotas; assigning, motivating and compensating the sales force.